ADG Efficiency

 pass

-This signature permits all of the below as valid uses of the process_data function:
+This function signature permits all of the below as valid uses of the process_data function:

 process_data(my_data)